 Making what he did on Sunday even more impressive was that despite the numbers, Bass still has a ways to go before he understands fully how to play within Rivers' system.

 "He's doing it right now, second-guessing half the things he's doing because of the execution part of it," Rivers said.
 "He's late on a lot of stuff because he's just not sure yet.
 He's just going to keep getting better and better as the year goes on."

-Here are all the links from around the hockey world, and what I’m reading, while rooting for “Manchester By the Sea” to upset some favorites at the Oscars.
+Here are all the links from around the hockey world, and what I’m reading, while officially in the Dead Zone of the NHL offseason.